Chiropractic Residency Program

 Certificate of Completion

-Upon satisfactory completion of program requirements, the graduate will receive an official Certificate of Residency, and records will be maintained at the VA STL HCS and the VHA Chiropractic National Program Office.
-To date, all of our residents have placed in VA Medical Centers around the country.
+Upon satisfactory completion of program requirements, the graduate will receive an official Certificate of Residency, and records will be maintained at the MVAHS and the VHA Chiropractic National Program Office.

-The program follows the VA chiropractic residency match process.
-Selection is through a competitive process considering factors such as academic background, relevant experience, personal statement, letters of recommendation, and telephone and/or in-person interviews.
-A call for applications will be issued each year on the first business Monday in January.
-Applications are only accepted during the open call.
-Applicant rankings are made by a review committee of the residency director, program faculty, and current resident.
+The application process opens the first week in January each year.
+Applicants are assessed on characteristics such as academic background, relevant experience, personal statement, letters of recommendation, and telephone, video, and/or in-person interviews.
+Applicant rankings are made by a review committee including the residency director, DC faculty, and current DC resident.